-This might seem like an obvious spring-cleaning chore, but regularly emptying the Mac’s trash is all too easy to forget.
+This might seem like an obvious spring-cleaning chore, but regularly emptying the Mac’s trash is one of the easiest ways to clean up your Mac—and it’s easy to forget, too.

 Just the other day, I peeked into the trash and found several gigs of junk sitting there—and given that my MacBook Air only has 128GB of storage, freeing up five gigabytes of space is a big deal.

 Go ahead and right-click the Trash icon in your desktop dock, then select Empty Trash.

 Even better, you can set the Trash to empty itself once a month.
 Click the desktop, click the Finder menu at the top of the screen, select Preferences, click the Advanced tab, then click the “Remove items from the Trash after 30 days” checkbox.

 Speaking of taking out the trash, a great way to clean up your Mac is by sifting through the Applications folder and looking for apps—particularly the big ones—that you hardly ever use.